 22.214.171.124) What is LCL?

 There are two methods to manage goods in a container, and LCL is the first one.
 LCL stands for “Less than a container Load”, which means that your shipment will not fully load the container.
-In order to optimize the container space, other small shipments will be consolidated to yours in the container, so the container will travel full.
+In order to optimize the container space, other small shipments will be consolidated with yours in the container, so the container will travel full.
 In addition to being space-saving, it is more economic because the total volume in the container will be fairly charged to all the shippers/consignees.
 You will only pay for the space you’re using.